xmcgcg/Minigames/README.md

 · Players cannot surrender.

-· The player may stuck when not of his/her remaining chesses can move, the system should anncounce his/her failure.
+· The player may stuck when none of his/her remaining chesses can move, the system should anncounce his/her failure for such a case.

 Game rules
 ----------------------------------------------------------------------------------------